nikgodda/BF6-Portal-Merge-Typescript/README.md

 - ```npm install```

-- create and use some classes
+- create and use some classes in /src folder

 - ```npm run build``` or ```npm run watch```